 After your yard is certified, come back to scwf.org site and order a metal sign for your yard

 If you have any questions about Backyard Wildlife Habitats and how you can get involved, please email Jay Keck or call SCWF office at (803)256-0670.

 Community Wildlife Habitats–

-Paris Mountain Community Wildlife Protectors is the first community to register in Greenville County.
-The certification team is made up of 6 members from Mountainside Garden Club, who are working towards becoming a Certified Community Wildlife Habitat, a growing program throughout the US.
-The team effort includes working with Paris Mountain State Park and the local neighborhood to integrate sustainable gardening practices, plant natives, create habitat for wildlife and help Paris Mountain to become a more friendly place for all wildlife on the mountain and in the park.
+Paris Mountain Community in Greenville is the first community to certify in Greenville County!
+The certification team was made up of 6 members from Mountainside Garden Club, who worked since last October 2020 towards becoming a Certified Community Wildlife Habitat, a growing program throughout the US.
+The team effort included working with Paris Mountain State Park and the local neighborhood to integrate sustainable gardening practices, plant natives, create habitat for wildlife and help Paris Mountain to become a more friendly place for all wildlife on the mountain and in the park.
 Projects include education and outreach projects to build on goals needed for certification.

 One project has been to distribute 12 nesting boxes for the Prothonotary Warbler, endangered in SC.
 These boxes were made by SC Wildlife Federation volunteers.
 Another is helping individual residents become certified backyard habitats.
-A Facebook page and a monthly newsletter to residents is in the works and Paris Mountain State Park has agreed to be a partner group.
+A big project was to plant a native plant garden at Paris Mountain State Park.
+Working with the Native Plant Society, Earth Design Landscape Architect Rick Huffman and Park Ranger Cathy Taylor, a new, large garden is in place a the foot of the Park Center steps.
+A Facebook page and a quarterly newsletter to residents is in the works.

 Any Council Club members wishing to know more about this community program with the National Wildlife Federation can contact Joyce Moore, Mountainside Garden Club president at 864.270.5033 or email to [email protected]